 - Process through HCAI.

 Sending OCF-18 and OCF-23 to HCAI is the first step in the process.
-Universal Office makes this process simple, allowing you to withdraw and resubmit when needed.

 You want the document status updated in a patient’s file when a treatment plan receives adjuster response.
 When partially approved or denied, you’ll be able to read adjuster response comments (if any) and be sure to keep them on record.